To get a quick start, we have supplied a sample script that showcases all functionality described below. Please find it here.

 , the nameserver will process the query normally until a new function is called.

-If a function has taken over a request, it should set an rcode (usually 0), and specify a table with records to be put in the answer section of a packet.
+If a function has taken over a request, it can set an rcode (usually 0), and specify a table with records to be put in the answer section of a packet.

 An interesting rcode is NXDOMAIN (3, or pdns.NXDOMAIN